matthieupi/protofunc/README.md

-# **Pytofunc: A Programmable Pipeline Library for Python**
+# **Pyrofunc: A Programmable Pipeline Library for Python**

-Welcome to **Pytofunc** – an innovative and flexible library for building composable and type-safe pipelines in Python.
-Inspired by functional programming paradigms, Pytofunc empowers developers to work with **Monads** and **Functors** to streamline complex workflows.
+Welcome to **Pyrofunc** – an innovative and flexible library for building composable and type-safe pipelines in Python.
+Inspired by functional programming paradigms, Pyrofunc empowers developers to work with **Monads** and **Functors** to streamline complex workflows.

-Whether you are dealing with data transformations, computational chains, or need a clean abstraction for sequential operations, Pytofunc helps you build expressive and modular code with ease.
+Whether you are dealing with data transformations, computational chains, or need a clean abstraction for sequential operations, Pyrofunc helps you build expressive and modular code with ease.

 ---

-## 🚀 **Why Pytofunc?**
+## 🚀 **Why Pyrofunc?**

 Python is powerful, but writing **complex chains of operations** often leads to messy and hard-to-read code.
-Pytofunc introduces **Monads** and **Functors** to provide:
+Pyrofunc introduces **Monads** and **Functors** to provide:

 - **Clean Composition**: Chain operations seamlessly with the `>>` and `|` operators.
 - **Readability**: Break down complex logic into small, reusable building blocks.